rugbyprof/Mwsu-Mobile-Gaming/Assignments/011-MultiPlayer.md

 To run your game, I will clone your repository and run it locally on my machine.
 Therefore be extra sure that your code is in each team members repository.

+### Brackets

+There is a **Brackets** plugin that will let you run `node` locally on your machine.
+Of course `node` needs to be installed (in gitbash for example).
+Here is a link to the plugin on github: https://github.com/Acconut/brackets-nodejs.
+It has instructions on how to install and use.